Reward function compression facilitates goal-dependent reinforcement learning: Supplementary experiments

-Overall, reward collection accuracy was well above chance (i.e., 0 for $d^\prime$, M = 3.62 $\pm$ 0.06; t(89) = 59.75, p $<$ 0.001), confirming participants understood the reward collection aspect of the task.
-While there was a statistically significant difference in reward collection accuracy between Points (M = 3.99 $\pm$ 0.07) and Goals (M = 3.4 $\pm$ 0.07; t(89) = 7.6, p $<$ 0.001), even the latter was close to ceiling, with 95\% of Goals reward collection responses being correct (vs. 98\% for Points; Figure \ref{fig:behav_results_3_to_6}D).
+Overall, reward collection accuracy (measured as $d^\prime$ -- the difference between the Z-scored hit and false alarm rates) was well above chance (i.e., 0; M = 3.62 $\pm$ 0.06; t(89) = 59.75, p $<$ 0.001), confirming participants understood the reward collection aspect of the task.
+While there was a statistically significant difference in reward collection accuracy between Points (M = 3.99 $\pm$ 0.07) and Goals (M = 3.4 $\pm$ 0.07; t(89) = 7.6, p $<$ 0.001), even the latter was close to ceiling, with 95\% of Goals reward collection responses being correct (vs. 98\% for Points; Figure \ref{fig:behav_results_3_to_6}d).
 If lapses in goal encoding or recognition were the sole culprit for learning inefficiencies in Goals trials, we should observe a correlation between condition-based differences in reward collection accuracy and learning performance.
 However, we found no such correlation ($\rho$(89) = 0.18, p = 0.086).
+In previous work \cite{MolinaroAndCollins2023Hacks}, we also found that a computational model with subjective rewards based on reward collection decisions (i.e., +1 when participants ``collected'' and +0 when they did not) did not improve performance relative to a baseline model with objective outcome-based feedback.
 Therefore, occasional errors in positive outcome recognition are unlikely to explain the observed difference in learning from goal-contingent outcomes relative to familiar rewards.

 In sum, Experiment 3 replicates previous findings showing that humans can flexibly imbue neutral outcomes with value, hence leveraging them as learning signals, but that such flexibility comes at a cost \cite{McDougleEtAl2022}.
 Although plausible, we did not find evidence for a strong contribution of lapses in goal encoding to learning impairments.